-If you are a nonresident, you must file Arizona Form 140NR, Nonresident Personal Income Tax Return.
+If you are a nonresident (including nonresident aliens), you must file Arizona Form 140NR, Nonresident Personal Income Tax Return.

-What if a Taxpayer Died?
+What If a Taxpayer Died?

-If a taxpayer died before filing a return for 2020, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2021, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
 A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.